davidfstr/Crystal-Web-Archiver/README.md

     * Install pipx
         * `pip install pipx`
     * Install Crystal with pipx
+        * NOTE: The following step will take a long time (10+ minutes) because installing wxPython (which is a dependency of Crystal) will need to be built from source, since it does not offer precompiled wheels for Linux.
         * `pipx install crystal-web`
     * Run Crystal:
         * `crystal`